codophilic/Learn-Java/Java-I.md

 ```

 - Such exceptions are called as **checked exceptions**.
 The **ArrayIndexOutOfBoundsException** or **ArithmeticException** these types of exceptions are called as **Unchecked exceptions**.
 - Checked exceptions are checked by compiler at compile-time.
-Checked exceptions, such as `IOException` or `SQLException`, are exceptions that a method must declare in its throws clause or handle using a try-catch block.
+Checked exceptions, such as `IOException` or `SQLException`, are exceptions that a method must declare in its **`throws`** clause or handle using a `try-catch` block.
 These exceptions are typically external to the program and demand the developer's attention to ensure it is handle.
+- A method which **`throws`** exception are **checked exception**.
 - Unchecked exceptions, like `NullPointerException` or `ArrayIndexOutOfBoundsException`, which means they don't require explicit declaration or handling.
 Unchecked exceptions often signal programming errors, such as accessing an array index out of bounds, prompting developers to rectify their code.